emilekm2142/flatbuffers_uw/flatcc-0.5.2/README.md

 The [readfile.h] utility may also be helpful in reading an existing buffer for verification.

-Flatbuffers can optionally leave out the identifier, here "MONS".
-Use a null pointer as identifier argument to ignore any existing identifiers and allow for missing identifiers.
+Flatbuffers can optionally leave out the Id, here "MONS".
+Use a null pointer as Id argument to ignore any existing Ids and allow for missing Ids.

-Nested flatbbuffers are always verified with a null identifier, but it may be checked later when accessing the buffer.
+Nested flatbbuffers are always verified with a null Id, but it may be checked later when accessing the buffer.

 The verifier does NOT verify that two datastructures are not